004helix/vban2pipe/README.md

 ```

 This program can receive several streams simultaneously.
 All streams should use
 the same format and sample rate.
-Backup streams will used to restore lost
+Backup streams will be used to restore lost
 packets after streams synchronization:
 ```
 $ vban2pipe 6980 /tmp/vban.input